bighi/Auto-Ajax/readme.markdown

 Auto-Ajax is a jQuery plugin that allows you to make basic ajax operations with no javascript code.
 All you need is HTML.

+This project is licensed under the MIT license agreement.
+This means you can copy, redistribute, change, sell, whatever your want, as long as you keep the permission notice and its copyright information.
+See the [full text of the license][1] for details.

 Let me start with an example:

 Let's say you want a link to make an ajax call to some.html and you want to append the response to a div with an id of "target".